Sotarox/onlinePong/README.md

 ## Web application demo
 https://onlinepong.herokuapp.com
 - Choose a room and play pong game.
-- Hit `<-` and `->` keys in keyboard to move your paddle.
 - Players in the same room can play and chat together.
+- Press `<-` and `->` keys in keyboard to move your paddle.
 - Smartphone and Tablet are currently not supported.

 ## Dev environment